shade-labs/ghostnet/README.md

 This is a ROS2 wrapper for the image classification algorithm, [GhostNet](https://arxiv.org/abs/1911.11907).
 We utilize `pytorch` and `torch.hub` for the [source of the algorithm](https://pytorch.org/hub/pytorch_vision_ghostnet/).
 The main idea is for this container to act as a standalone interface and node, removing the necessity to integrate separate packages and solve numerous dependency issues.

+Efficient networks by generating more features from cheap operations.
+Based on a set of intrinsic feature maps, GhostNet applies a series of linear transformations with cheap cost to generate many ghost feature maps that could fully reveal information underlying intrinsic features.
+The proposed Ghost module can be taken as a plug-and-play component to upgrade existing convolutional neural networks.
+Ghost bottlenecks are designed to stack Ghost modules, and then the lightweight GhostNet can be easily established.

+This makes GhostNet readily useable on embedded systems such as the Jetson devices.

 # Installation Guide

 ## Using Docker Pull